 - To maintain a full-time medical practice in an Iowa community with a population of 20,000 or less which has been approved by DMU, and to provide primary medical care services which are defined as family medicine, general pediatrics, general internal medicine, general surgery, obstetrics/gynecology or psychiatry for a period of two years, or one year for each year of full-tuition scholarship equivalents received.
 Emphasis will be placed on locations within the U.S. Department of Health and Human Services Primary Care Health Profession Shortage Areas, Medically Underserved Areas and the Governor’s Medical Underserved Populations Areas.

 As a Des Moines University physician assistant student, the Rural Medicine Educational Pathway offers you an innovative educational curriculum to develop and support your interest in rural primary care medicine.
 In addition to the standard DMU physician assistant curriculum, the Rural Medicine Educational Pathway curriculum includes:

-- A series of lectures or meetings on select Saturday mornings during the first year of the program.
+- A series of lectures or meetings on select Saturdays during the first year of the program.
 Some topics covered during these sessions will include, but are not limited to:

 - Professionalism in the rural medicine practice

 - Building a rural practice